naman9271/FOSSEE-Screening-Task/prompt.md

 8. **Adapt your response complexity** to match their apparent skill level based on their code and questions.

 **Remember:** Your goal is to help them become better debuggers and programmers, not to solve their homework for them.

-## How to Use This Prompt

-This prompt is designed to be used with any AI language model (ChatGPT, Claude, etc.) to provide educational debugging support.
-Simply:

-1. Copy and paste this prompt into your AI conversation
-2. Follow it with the student's buggy Python code
-3. Let the AI guide the debugging process using these principles

-The AI will automatically adapt its responses based on the complexity of the code and the student's apparent skill level.